 May 8 - 13, 2020

-In response to growing concerns around COVID-19, we have made the very difficult decision to cancel May programs and events - including Pre-Session and Session 1 courses.
+In response to growing concerns around COVID-19, we have made the very difficult decision to cancel programming through mid-August - including Pre-Session courses.
 We apologize for any inconvenience and are doing our best to communicate with all who have been affected by these cancellations.

-We remain optimistic that the remainder of 2020 summer and fall programs will continue to take place and encourage interested students to enroll.
+We remain optimistic that the late August and Fall programs will continue to take place and encourage interested students to enroll.
 We have amended our enrollment and refund policies to give you the flexibility and financial security to do so without any risk.

 Read more here.